youranye/RPG-Game-Void-Quest/README.md

 Void Quest is a text based RPG written in C++ that takes place in the Stitch, a world bustling with Humans, Orcs, Elves, Dwarves, Goblins, and Giants.

-In our RPG, you will be able to:
+Features of our RPG:

-* Build a character by choosing their name, attributes, and Class
+* Character customization: Players can customize their character by choosing their name, attributes, and class, which affects their character stats and abilities.
-* Affect the story through your actions
-* Fight enemies
-* Explore the many areas of The Stitch
-* Interact with NPCs
+* Extendible world: The world is set up using data files, which means that new content can be added by simply adding more files.
+* Branching plotline: Player choices affect the game state, which changes what the user finds in the world.
+* Combat system: Players are able to fight enemies throughout their journey, and upgrade their equipment.
+* NPCs: NPCs can give out quests to players who will be rewarded for completing objectives
+* Game saving and loading: Players can save and load games to continue playing later.

-Scenes are text-based, and printed out to the console.
-In each scene, lettered options are displayed to the user, who can select one by typing the corresponding letter.
+Output: Scenes are text-based, and printed out to the console.
+It shows the narrative text, status such as health, and options for progression.
+Input: Each option shown is lettered a, b, c, etc..
+Users can select one of the options shown by typing the corresponding letter.

 This project interests us because we all are interested in designing and building a game.
 Some of our group members have played tabletop RPGs and enjoy the fantasy genre.